SadakAbdullahi/SadakAbdullahi/README.md

 - 🔭 I’m currently working on **Mobile programming**

-- 🌱 I’m currently learning **JavaScript,React,Node js,PHP&MYSQL,java Spring, Flutter....**
+- 🌱 I’m currently learning **JavaScript,React,Node js,PHP&MYSQL,java Spring, Flutter and so on....**

 - 👯 I’m looking to collaborate on **Many projects**